BIMIB-DISCo/J-Space.jl/README.md

 - Alignment, if 1 it returns the GT aligment file in ALN format.
  - VAF_GT, if 1 it returns the VAF of the sampled cells  (working only if isa is used).
 - Bulk_noise , if 1 it returns an approximate bulk experiment not using ART (working only if isa is used).
 - Time_of_sampling, insert an array of times.
-SPACE-SIM perform the plot of the state of the lattice in that times.
+J-SPACE perform the plot of the state of the lattice in that times.
 - Dynamic_Clonal_genotype, if 1 plots the dynamics of the clonal genotypes.
 - Graph_configuration, if 1  returns the plot of the state of the lattice.

-## THE PARAMETERS FILE OF SPACE-SIM
+## THE PARAMETERS FILE OF J-SPACE
 In the file Parameters.tml the user will find all the paramenters of the dynamics, molecular evolution and experiment.